Thursday, October 29, 2020, 7:00pm

-CURRENT EXHIBIT: SHE DID IT — WOMEN SAVING HISTORY
+SHE DID IT — WOMEN SAVING HISTORY

-TUE AND SAT 10am to 4 pm
+TUESDAYS AND SATURDAYS IN THE MILL’S GALLERY 10am to 4 pm

-In 2020, the Old Schwamb Mill celebrates 50 years of preservation at the historic mill that was saved from demolition in 1970.
+In 2020, the Old Schwamb Mill recognizes 50 years of preservation at the historic mill that was saved from demolition in 1970.
 A new exhibition titled She Did It: Women Saving History honors Patricia C. Fitzmaurice, a foresighted community leader and historic preservation advocate, who rallied friends and funds to purchase and save the 19th century mill.

 Her dream was to convert the oval picture frame factory into a living history museum, where frames are still made today using original tools and traditional woodworking practices.
 She envisioned a community art center as a place where working artists could rent studios and art and craft classes would be offered for all ages.